algi/icecube/README.md

 Application uses NSPropertyListSerialization API for persistent store and XPC framework for secure launch of Maven process.

 ## Status
-Current status is beta and it can be tracked in GitHub issues.
+Current status is beta and it can be tracked on my public Wunderlist: https://www.wunderlist.com/list/130580664

 # Licence
 MIT

-## TODO

-See my public Wunderlist: https://www.wunderlist.com/list/130580664